cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/creatures/magic.md

 - `DUPE_SOUND` - Allows a spell to play multiple of the same sound (i.e. a sound for each target affected)

-- `ADD_MELEE_DAM` - Adds the highest category of melee damage for your currently wielded item to the spell's damage
+- `ADD_MELEE_DAM` - Adds the highest category of melee damage for your currently wielded item to the spell's damage (LEGACY, only handles Bash Stab and Cut.
+Please instead use `melee_dam` field)

+- `PHYSICAL` - Implies BRAWL and also means that Brawlers get a bonus when using the spell.
+Mostly for "Physical Techniques"

+- `MOD_MELEE_MOVES` - The melee move cost of your weapon is added to the "spell"'s cast cost.
+Special behavior: If the base_casting_time is negative with this flag, the "increment" is instead a multiplier on the melee cost (useful for replicating rapid strike in spell form)

+- `MOD_MEELE_STAM` - Like `MOD_MELEE_MOVES` but for the casting cost of the spell and the stamina cost of your weapon.
+Primarily meant for stamina techniques.
+Has the same special behavior involving negative base costs and the increment field.

 - `NO_FAIL` - this spell cannot fail when you cast it